davisski/techdegree-project-4/README.md

 For this project I'll create two JavaScript classes with specific properties and methods to them.

-## To use my project - download ZIP from code tab button in https://github.com/davisski/techdegree-project-4
+## To use my project - download ZIP from code tab button above.